 ELOPEMENT VENUES: ELEVEN GUESTS OR LESS

-For those couples eloping or having intimate ceremonies with fewer than eleven people you can basically have your it anywhere in the park.
+For those couples eloping or having intimate ceremonies with fewer than eleven people you can basically have it anywhere in the park.
 There are some restrictions on riverbanks and the meadows but that’s about it, the sky really is the limit here.
 Through my travels in the park I've found countless spots I think are perfect for an intimate ceremony and I’ve listed some of my favorites below.

 My Top Elopement Recommendations:

-1. Olmstead Point
+1. Olmsted Point

 2. Taft Point